ThePacielloGroup/cupper/content/patterns/API/filepond-object.md

 });
 ```

 Adding an already uploaded server file.
-The `local` type will direct the load request to the `load` end point.
+The `local` type will direct the load request to the [server API load end point](../server/#load).

 ```js
 const pond = FilePond.create({